Aircraft Dispatcher Course (2 weeks)

 - Do you recommend passing the FAA ADX knowledge test before going to Sheffield?

 It is recommended to study and prepare as much as possible ahead of time; however, we do NOT mandate passing the ADX before the first day of the full-time 5-week class.
 That would be unreasonable to ask students with little or no aviation background to be able to pass (and somewhat understand) the ADX test.
 Some prestudy would be good to do to get a feel for the material, but do not worry if you do not understand many topics or why certain answers are correct, etc..It will make more sense once you are here in class.

-Can I complete the ADX knowledge examination at a CATS center near me before showing up for the first day of class or do you recommend that we take it there in Fort Lauderdale after classes start?
+- Can I complete the ADX knowledge examination at a PSI testing center near me before showing up for the first day of class or do you recommend that we take it there in Fort Lauderdale after classes start?

-Although you’ll probably have to pay $135 – 150 for the ADX test at a testing center, which is included in your 5-week course tuition here at Sheffield, I would get it out of the way before arriving at school, ONLY IF YOU ARE READY TO TAKE THE TEST a few weeks or more prior to the start of class.
+Although you’ll probably have to pay $175 (as of July 1, 2021) for the ADX test at a testing center, which is included in your 5-week course tuition here at Sheffield, we recommend to get it out of the way before arriving at school, ONLY IF YOU ARE READY TO TAKE THE TEST a few weeks or more prior to the start of class.
 Otherwise, take it at Sheffield as 95-100% of typical classes do.

-Also, without tutoring, there is a 90-day waiting period before RETAKES.
+Also, without tutoring, there is a 30-day waiting period before RETAKES.

 Please understand, that 5-week course students typically DO NOT take this test before arrival at Sheffield – it is RARE, so don’t worry about it if you cannot do so – you are normal!